ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Authorisation Server (AS) Discovery is also defined in Section 2.2.6.1 of
 {{I-D.ietf-ace-mqtt-tls-profile}} for MQTT v5 clients (and not supported for MQTT v3 clients).

-##  Authorising to the Broker {#auth-request}
+##  Authorising to the KDC and the Broker {#auth-request}

-After retrieving the AS address, the Client sends an Authorisation Request to the AS for the KDC and the Broker.
+After retrieving the AS address, the Client sends two Authorisation Requests to the AS for the KDC and the Broker, respectively.

 Note that the AS authorises:

 1. What endpoints are allowed to Publish or Subscribe to the Broker.
 2. What endpoints are allowed to access to which topic(s).

-The request includes the following fields from the Authorization Request (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):
+Both requests include the following fields from the Authorization Request (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}):

-* 'scope', containing the topic identifier, that the Client wishes to access
+* 'scope', containing the topic identifiers, that the Client wishes to access
-* 'audience', an array with identifiers of the KDC and the Broker.
+* 'audience', an identifier, corresponding to either the KDC or the Broker.

 Other additional parameters can be included if necessary, as defined in
 {{I-D.ietf-ace-oauth-authz}}.